srizon/themer/README.md

 ### Creating Color Palettes

-1. **Add a New Palette**: Click "Add Another Color Set" to create a new palette
+1. **Add a New Palette**: Click "Add Another Color" to create a new palette
 2. **Choose Base Color**: Use the color picker or enter a hex value
 3. **Select Palette Type**: Choose from 6 different color theory approaches
 4. **Adjust Color Count**: Set the number of colors (3-20)